di3go-sona/metaqa-gnn-xai/README.md

 # rgcn-link-prediction
-A pytorch of link-prediction based on rgcn
+A pytorch implementation of link-prediction based on rgcn